-In the Star Trek universe they have access to medical technology that can pretty much deal with any and all physical health issues, mental health ones, however, are still be common long term problem.
+In the Star Trek universe they have access to medical technology that can pretty much deal with any and all physical health issues, mental health ones, however, are still be common long-term problem.
 This is why it was weird that no one seemed to recognise Lt.
-Keyla Detmer quite obvious PTSD symptoms.
+Keyla Detmer with quite obvious PTSD symptoms.

 Times have changed since Star Trek: The Next Generation and Star Trek Voyager, with shows needing more action to keep people watching, instead slowly dripping the subplot over several episodes rather than dedicating an entire episode to a subplot.
 Which would be fine, if none right, but it all amounted to nothing, which is a real shame.